Cakes & Bakes

 Macaronage By Fleur

 Macaronage…sounds made up but believe it or not this is in fact an actual word.
 It is the art of making macaron batter and specifically the folding action when mixing the ingredients.
-A random but very interesting fact and one of the many new things I Iearnt last Saturday when I went on a macaron making class in London.
+A random but very interesting fact and one of the many new things I Iearnt last Saturday when I went on a macaron making class run by On Cookery School in London.

 My macaron baking history is a patchy one.
 Some good, some awful, some OK.
 And all of the above found on the same baking tray.
 Very frustrating especially as it’s actually quite expensive to make macarons both in ingredients and time.
 I needed to be inspired again by someone who knew their macaronage inside out.

 It was great to be shown step by step how to make these dainty treats.
 It looks so easy when you are watching, but after the demo we all got our aprons on and started to put what we had seen and learnt into practice with the help of our teacher.
 Amazingly I managed to create a batch of 60 macaron shells that were consistently good and all with great feet and no skirts!
 More macaron language there, sorry.
 Hopefully the picture below will show you what I mean by feet, and a skirt is a macaron shell that has spread out at the bottom whilst baking to look like a little skirt.